Ryan King (rugby league): Background

 King was born in Wollongong, New South Wales, Australia.
 He is of Italian descent.

 He played junior rugby league for Wests Illawarra Devils.

 Playing career

-Club career
+Cronulla Sharks

 King joined the Cronulla-Sutherland Sharks in 2017 and played for their NRL Under-20s team.

+Whitehaven RLFC

-Ryan King played in 26 games, and scored 14 tries for the for Whitehaven in the 2022 RFL Championship.
+Ryan King played in 26 games, and scored 14 tries for Whitehaven in the 2022 RFL Championship.

+Barrow Raiders

+On 20 September 2024 he signed for Barrow Raiders in the RFL Championship on a 1-year deal.

 International career

 In 2022 King was named in the Italy squad for the 2021 Rugby League World Cup.